JulMeh/mushrooms/README.md

 Since the focus of this project is not on the optimization of the classification, I will implement it quickly and easily (it also saves a lot of time).

 ### Comparing the models
+ It is possible to predict the poisonous and edible mushrooms with a high accuracy with each model.

+We were able to predict with very high accuracy the poisonous and edible mushrooms based on the three models used, Random Forest, Gradient Boosting Machine (GBM) and XGBoost.
+For the GBM and XGBoost models we were also using cross validation.
+The best prediction was obtained using Random Forest model.

 <img width="750" alt="portfolio_view" src="/images/mushrooms.png">

+Actually I thought that the gb and XGBoost model perform better than the RF but under the simple settings of the algorytmen, the Random Forest gives the best results.
+But once you adjust the settings of the Gradient Boosting models they should be just as good as the Random Forest (but they take longer).

+For the boosters I also used crossvalidation, but with the struckture of the data this is relatively difficult.